 Why Mammography Screenings are Important

 Cancer survival rates are steadily increasing due to more effective treatment procedures and most importantly, early detection.
-Trinity Hospital Twin City offers the advanced mammography screening and diagnostic mammograms.
+Trinity Health System Twin City Medical Center offers the advanced mammography screening and diagnostic mammograms.
 We are able to detect cancer as small as a grain of salt – a huge improvement over the pea-sized lump that is often found during self-exams.
 Click here for more information about why mammograms are recommended.

 When Should You Get a Mammogram?